 - All taxes and service charges

 This is my pick of the Yangon Full-Day Tours.
-It covers all of the ground of other Full and half-day Tours (except for the Circle Line Train) and does it all in an intelligent and efficient agenda.
+It covers all of the ground of other full and half-day tours (except for the Circle Line Train) and does it all in an intelligent and efficient agenda.
 It ends at the Shwedagon Pagoda for sunset and it’s hard to think of a better ending for a Tour!

 Some attractions in Myanmar are closed on Mondays and Public Holidays and Tours may not run during Thingyan (the annual Water Festival).

-Travellers wanting to see the sunset at the Shwedagon Pagoda
+- Travelers wanting to see the sunset at the Shwedagon Pagoda

-Travellers wanting to see the sights of central Yangon
+- Travelers wanting to see the sights of central Yangon

-Travellers wanting to get around to all of these sights in an effective way and be picked up and returned to their hotel
+- Travelers wanting to get around to all of these sights in an effective way and be picked up and returned to their hotel

 - Sightseeing with an English-speaking guide